 Lenzie Meadow Primary promotes positive behaviour and operates a strict anti-bullying policy.
 Any incidents are thoroughly investigated by a member of the Senior Management Team.
-A copy of our anti-bullying policy is available on request.
+A copy of our anti-bullying policy is available on the school website.

 EQUAL OPPORTUNITIES AND SOCIAL INCLUSION